apache/airflow/CONTRIBUTING.rst

 The BaseOperator should be imported:
 * as ``from airflow.models import BaseOperator`` in external DAG, provider's operator, or custom operator
 * as ``from airflow.models.baseoperator import BaseOperator`` in Airflow core to avoid cyclic imports

+DAG
+---

+The DAG should be imported:
+* as ``from airflow import DAG`` in external DAG, provider's operator, or custom operator
+* as ``from airflow.models.dag import DAG`` in Airflow core to avoid cyclic imports

 AirflowException
 ----------------